deprecated-packages/DefaultAutowire/README.md

         # ? autowired: true
 ```

+Turning on autowire feature can be demanding.
+You have to turn it manually and think about many different situations.

 - Sometimes you have argument that needs to be autowired.
 - Sometimes you remove them and autowiring is needed no more.
 - Sometimes you create new dependency and the service now needs to be autowired.

 No need to think if you need to add autowire or not - this can be easily automated.
-**This bundle turns on autowire for services only when needed - it works for you!**

 ## Install